department-of-veterans-affairs/va.gov-team/redirects approach.md

 I'm redirected seamlessly to the specific VA.gov page, and when it loads I see a message alerting me to the fact that Vets.gov has been merged into VA.gov.

 ## Scenario 3
-I have a Vets.gov page bookmarked, and there is NO corresponding page for it on VA.gov.
+I go directly to a URL that I've saved for a Vets.gov page, and there is NO corresponding page for it on VA.gov.

 I'm redirected seamlessly to the VA.gov home page, and when it loads I see a message alerting me to the fact that Vets.gov has been merged into VA.gov.